armory/docs-cdaas/content/en/architecture.md

  Learn how Armory Continuous Deployment-as-a-Service works and how its key components orchestrate continuous deployment to your Kubernetes clusters.
 ---

-{{< include "cdaas-explained-how.md" >}}

 ## Key components

-### CD-as-a-Service control plane

-The control plane is the set of services comprising the CD-as-a-Service platform.
-This control plane utilizes Remote Network Agents to talk to your networked resources such as Kubernetes APIs, Jenkins, and Prometheus, as well as external services like New Relic and Datadog.

-### Remote Network Agent (RNA)

-The RNA is a logicless network relay that enables CD-as-a-Service to integrate with privately networked resources such as Jenkins, Prometheus, and Kubernetes clusters.
-For Kubernetes, the CD-as-a-Service control plane uses an RNA's ServiceAccount credentials to automatically register the cluster the RNA is installed in as a deployment target.
-Once you install the RNA in your cluster, you don't need to update it beyond security updates since deployment logic is encapsulated in CD-as-a-Service's centralized control plane.

-See the [Remote Network Agent]({{< ref "remote-network-agent/overview.md" >}}) overview for details.

-### Agent Hub

-_Agent Hub_ routes deployment commands to RNAs and caches data received from them.
-Agent Hub does not require direct network access to the RNAs since they connect to Agent Hub through an encrypted, long-lived gRPC HTTP2 connection.
-Agent Hub uses this connection to send deployment commands to the RNA for execution.

 ### Command Line Interface (CLI)